sopel.plugins.rules#

 - Returns:

-- match_event(event: str | None) bool #
+- match_event(event: str | None) bool#

 Tell if the rule matches this

-.- Parameters:
+event.- Parameters:

 event – potential matching event